snap-one/docs-driverworks/JS Demo Driver/README.md

-The purpose of this directory is to house the JavascriptDemo.c4z driver which is referneced in the DriverWorks Proxy and Protocol Guide's UI Button Proxy section.
+The purpose of this directory is to house the JavascriptDemo.c4z driver which is referenced in the DriverWorks Proxy and Protocol Guide's UI Button Proxy section.

 To use this driver:
 1. Download the Javascript API driver and add it to your project.